adamgundry/inch/README.md

 * Time complexity annotations showing that red-black tree insert/delete are linear in the black height, plus a few other examples

-* Units of measure with good type inference properties and no runtime overhead
+* Units of measure with good type inference properties and (morally) no runtime overhead

 Known limitations